 Tax law is complex and changes frequently.
 Investors should periodically monitor the tax implications of investing in the Scheme and should not assume that the position will remain the same as it is when they start investing.
-In addition, if the Fund ceases to qualify as a Listed PIE then the tax consequences will be different from what is set out above.
-The comments under this section "Taxation" are provided as general background only and are not a comprehensive discussion of tax issues.
+In

 7. Information about the Scheme